First cohomology groups of the automorphism group of a free group with coefficients in the abelianization of the IA-automorphism group: Introduction

 In general, the groups $\mathrm{Aut}\,F_n$ and $\mathcal{M}_{g,1}$ share many similar algebraic properties.
 If a certain result for either $\mathrm{Aut}\,F_n$ or $\mathcal{M}_{g,1}$ is obtained, it would be natural to ask whether the corresponding result holds or not for the other.
 As far as we compare the Morita's works with ours, it seems that $\mathrm{Aut}\,F_n$ and $\mathcal{M}_{g,1}$ behave similarly with respect to the low dimensional twisted (co)homology groups.

-In this paper, we consider another $\mathrm{Aut}\,F_n$-module other than $H$ and $H^*$.
+Here, we consider another $\mathrm{Aut}\,F_n$-module other than $H$ and $H^*$.
 Let $\rho : \mathrm{Aut}\,F_n \rightarrow \mathrm{Aut}\,H$ be the natural homomorphism induced from the abelianization of $F_n$.
 We identify $\mathrm{Aut}\,H$ with $\mathrm{GL}(n,\Z)$ by fixing a basis of $H$ induced from that of $F_n$.
 The kernel of $\rho$ is called the IA-automorphism group of $F_n$, denoted by $\mathrm{IA}_n$.
 The IA-automorphism group is a free group analogue of the Torelli subgroup of the mapping class group.
 Although the study of the IA-automorphism group has a long history since its finitely many generators were obtained by Magnus \cite{Mag} in 1935, the combinatorial group structure of $\mathrm{IA}_n$ is still quite complicated.
 For instance, any presentation for $\mathrm{IA}_n$ is not known in general.
 Nielsen \cite{Ni0} showed that $\mathrm{IA}_2$ coincides with the inner automorphism group, hence, is a free group of rank $2$.
 For $n \geq 3$, however, $\mathrm{IA}_n$ is much larger than the inner automorphism group $\mathrm{Inn}\,F_n$.
 Krsti\'{c} and McCool \cite{Krs} showed that $\mathrm{IA}_3$ is not finitely presentable.
 For $n \geq 4$, it is not known whether $\mathrm{IA}_n$ is finitely presentable or not.
 On the other hand, the abelianization $V$ of $\mathrm{IA}_n$ is completely determined by recent independent works of Cohen-Pakianathan \cite{Co1, Co2}, Farb \cite{Far} and Kawazumi \cite{Kaw}.
 From their results, we have $V \cong H^* \otimes_{\Z} \Lambda^2 H$ as a $\mathrm{GL}(n,\Z)$-module.

-Let $L$ be a commutative ring which does not contain any $2$-torsions.
+Let $L$ be a principal ideal domain without $2$-torsion.
+(For example, $L=\Z$.)
 In this paper, we determine the stable first cohomology group of $\mathrm{Aut}\,F_n$ with coefficients in $V_L:= V \otimes_{\Z} L$.
 Here the ring $L$ is regarded as a trivial $\mathrm{Aut}\,F_n$-module.
 Our main theorem is \begin{thrm} ($=$ Theorem {\rmfamily \ref{T-coh}}.)
-For $n \geq 5$, if $L$ does not contain any $2$-torsions,
+For $n \geq 5$, if $L$ a principal ideal domain without $2$-torsion,

 \end{thrm} We also show that the generators of $H^1(\mathrm{Aut}\,F_n, V_L)$ are constructed by the Magnus representation and the Magnus expansion due to Morita \cite{Mo1} and Kawazumi \cite{Kaw} respectively.
 These are denoted by $f_M$ and $f_K$.
 (For details, see Section {\rmfamily \ref{S-Cro}}.)